top of page

 Programmer Intern

-Dreana Henry is a Junior at pace University, majoring in Writing for Diversity and Equity in Theatre and Media and minoring in Film and Screen Studies.
-She has had a love for the arts ever since attending a Performing Arts school in her youth and since then has been in many plays, musicals, and other public speaking performances.
-Dreana has now focused in on her passion for writing and telling the stories she has always wished to see in the media.
-As a young black women, she hopes to create films and other works of art that reflect her experience and the experience of those like her in true and authentic ways.
+Dreana Henry is a Junior at Pace University, majoring in Writing for Diversity and Equity in Theatre and Media and minoring in Film and Screen Studies.
+She has had a love for the arts ever since attending a Performing Arts school in her youth, and since then has been in many plays, musicals, and other public speaking performances.
+Dreana has now focused on her passion for writing and telling the stories she has always wished to see in the media.
+As a young black woman, she hopes to create films and other works of art that reflect her experience and the experience of those like her in authentic ways.

 Since starting her journey of creating in college, Dreana has made case studies pertaining to DEI and it’s accurate representation in the media, and has worked with peers on projects that center marginalized voices.
 Through this trajectory, she hopes to have a career in screenwriting as well as becoming a novelist.
 Outside of her passions, Dreana also loves to read in her free time and has an interest in expressing herself through fashion.
 She is overjoyed to be joining the ITWFF team and can’t wait to see the greatness that comes from their efforts!